*Note: This post has been updated with the Secure Act of 2020 changes*

 Time-Out #1 Inherited IRA Taxability

-Traditional Inherited IRA (Lump Sum, 5-year Inherited, Stretch): All distributions are taxable as income, and there is no early distribution penalty, regardless of your age.
+Traditional Inherited IRA (5-year Inherited, 10-year Inherited, Stretch): All distributions are taxable as income, and there is no early distribution penalty, regardless of your age.

-Traditional Inherited IRA (Treat As Your Own): If you’re the surviving spouse and Treat As Your Own, the 10% early distribution penalty applies if you’re younger than 59½.
+Traditional Inherited IRA (Treat As Your Own): Remember this option only applies to the surviving spouse.
+All distributions are taxable as income.
+However, a 10% early distribution penalty applies if you Treat as your ow, take distributions, and you’re younger than 59½.
 (Hint, Hint)

 Inherited Roth IRA (all options): You can always withdraw contributions tax-free from an inherited Roth IRA.
-The withdrawal of earnings are tax-free as long as 5 years have passed since the owner made their first Roth contribution, and the 5-year clock starts on January 1st of the year of the first contribution.
+The withdrawal of earnings is tax-free as long as 5 years have passed since the owner made their first Roth contribution.
+Please note the 5-year clock starts on January 1 of the year of the first contribution.
 Otherwise, earnings withdrawn are taxable.
 There is no 10% penalty, however, regardless of age.
 Once the 5-year time limit has expired, all distributions are tax-free.
 So it isn’t a permanent condition.
 Also, due to the withdrawal order, earnings come out after contributions.